AnthonyAmanse/kitura-kubernetes/README.md

 * Use Kitura with Swift Kuery to connect to a Database
 * Deploy Kitura microservices in Kubernetes
 * Integrate an iOS app with the Kitura backend
+* Make Kubernetes available under a public domain with TLS

 ## Flow